ionicdominicana/Awesome-development-tools/README.md

-  Having a **DESIRE** to learn and follow Us on our social networks and even on github What are You waiting for?
+  Having a **DESIRE** to learn and follow us on our social networks and even on github What are you waiting for?
 * [Ionic Dominicana](https://github.com/ionicdominicana) - On github
 * [Our link tree](https://www.sublimetext.com/3) - Everything about ionic .

 ```
-Are You ready?
+¿Are you ready?
 ```

 ### [Css Tools]() 🎨